Search

 (II) Simultaneously culture uninoculated cells or cell substrate as a negative control when performing virus identification.

-(g) Histopathology: Include a control slide of known reactivity with each slide or group of slides for differential or special stains and document reactions.
+(g) Histopathology: Fluorescent and immunohistochemical stains must be checked for positive and negative reactivity each time of use.
+For all other differential or special stains, include a control slide of known reactivity with each slide or group of slides and document reactions.

 (h) Cytology.